 Sixteen (16) credits of dramatic or other literature

 These credits must be at the 500 level or above, chosen in consultation with the advisor to form a coherent plan of study that informs the student’s scholarly interests and creative work.
-Courses may be selected from offerings in the Departments of English, Classical Studies, Modern Languages & Comparative Literature, Romance Studies, and Film & Television, or the School of Theatre.
+Courses may be selected from offerings in the Departments of English, Classical Studies, World Languages & Literatures, Romance Studies, and Film & Television, or the School of Theatre.

 Four (4) credits of creative process coursework in play production